ilifu/ilifu_user_docs/docs/getting_started/submit_job_slurm.md

 If you need to do interactive work and don't want to wait in the queue, the `sinteractive` command provides on-demand access to an allocation of resources in the `Devel` partition.
 It is designed to elimiate wait time by sharing resources between mulitple users.
 The `sinteractive` command can often be used in cases where a dedicated server would otherwise be used.
 That is, when testing scripts, developing code, compiling, or for other tasks that are difficult to accomplish with a batch queue system and which cannot be done on the login node.

-The following command will launch a job in the `Devel` partition with four cores, X11 support, and will automatically open an virtual terminal on the appropriate node:
+The following command will launch a job in the `Devel` partition with four cores, X11 support, and will automatically open a virtual terminal (`--pty` by default) on the appropriate node:

 ```bash
 	$ sinteractive --x11 -c 4
 ```

 Most options that can be used with `sbatch` or `srun` can also be passed to the `sinteractive` command.
-We recommend specifying the flags for cpu (`-c` or `--cpus-per-core`) and for time (`--time=`), if you need more than the default time limit of three hours.
+We recommend specifying the flags for CPU (`-c` or `--cpus-per-core`) and for time (`--time=`), if you need more than the default time limit of three hours.
 The job will only remain active until the terminal is exited.
 Therefore, it is recommended to use `sinteractive` together with a tool such as `tmux` or `GNU screen` in order to maintain a persistent connection.
 See the instructions for `tmux` in the following section.

-In order to provide immediate access for interactive tasks, resources are shared between all users on the `Devel` partition -- memory is not tracked and the cpus are oversubscribed.
+In order to provide immediate access for interactive tasks, resources are shared between all users on the `Devel` partition -- memory is not tracked and the CPUs are oversubscribed.
 Please only request the number of cores that you need for the task at hand and be aware of your memory usage.

 For more features of interactive jobs, refer to the following sections.

 ### Interactive Session without X11 Support

-For an interative session on the SLURM cluster the `srun` command can be used as follows, from the SLURM login node:
+For an interative session on the SLURM cluster the `srun` command can be used.
+The difference between `srun` & `sinteractive` is that with `srun`, by default, the session will run on the `Main` partition and the resources allocated to the session will not be shared with other users, however, the session may be queued if the requested resources are not available.

+You can start a simple interactive session from the SLURM login node as follows:

 ```bash
 	$ srun --pty bash